microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 > **Note**
 > If you enable the **Enable Xbox Controller Support** option, this will download the ProjectSettings Input file and replace your current version in your project and override any existing input settings, the old file will be renamed to "*.Old*".
-> Else, you will have to setup all the MRTK input axis manually.
+> Else, you will have to setup all the HTK input axis manually.

 Clicking `Apply` should result in a couple progress dialog windows and then the `Apply Mixed Reality Project Settings` window should eventually close itself.
 If that doesn't happen then verify `4.2 Install Unity's Universal Windows Platform integration` step above has been completed.